JuliaIO/VideoIO.jl/docs/src/reading.md

 io = VideoIO.open(video_file)
 f = VideoIO.openvideo(io)

-# As a shortcut for just video, you can open the file directly
-# with openvideo
-#f = VideoIO.openvideo(video_file)

-# Alternatively, you can open the camera with opencamera().
-# The default device is "0" on Windows, "/dev/video0" on Linux,
-# and "Integrated Camera" on OSX.
-If using something other
-# than the default, pass it in as the first parameter (as a string).
-#f = VideoIO.opencamera()

 # One can seek to an arbitrary position in the video
 seek(f,2.5)  ## The second parameter is the time in seconds and must be Float64